 The mortgage-backed securities (MBS) program is Ginnie Mae's primary ongoing activity.
 The purpose of the program is to increase liquidity in the secondary mortgage market and attract new sources of capital for residential mortgage loans.
 Through the program, Ginnie Mae guarantees the timely payment of principal and interest on securities backed by pools of mortgages issued by private mortgage institutions.
 The guaranty is backed by the full faith and credit of the United States Government.
-Ginnie Mae requires that the mortgages be insured or guaranteed by the Federal Housing Administration (FHA), the Rural Housing Service (RHS), (formerly Farmer's Home Administration), or the Department of Veterans Affairs (VA).
+Ginnie Mae requires that the mortgages be insured or guaranteed by the Federal Housing Administration (FHA), the Rural Housing Service (RHS), (formerly Farmer's Home Administration), the Department of Veterans Affairs (VA), or the HUD Office of Public and Indian Housing (PIH).

-These MBS securities are not assets of Ginnie Mae, nor are the related outstanding securities liabilities; accordingly, neither is reflected on the accompanying balance sheets.
+These MBS are not assets of Ginnie Mae, nor are the related outstanding securities liabilities; accordingly, neither is reflected on the accompanying balance sheets.